tgerarden/aem2850/content/syllabus/_index.md

 2. [RStudio Community](https://community.rstudio.com/): a forum specifically for RStudio and the `tidyverse` (that's you!)
 <!-- 3.
 [ChatGPT](https://chat.openai.com): an AI-powered chatbot that can help debug code (among other things) -->

-All three of these tools, and others, are valuable resources that can help you learn and work.
+These tools, and others, are valuable resources that can help you learn and work.
 That said, they can also provide misleading or incorrect answers.
 I encourage you to use them as tools for debugging your code, not as replacements for you and your developing expertise.[^1]

 <!-- If you use Twitter, post R-related questions and content with [#rstats](https://twitter.com/search?q=%23rstats).
 The community there is exceptionally generous and helpful. -->